 Time to all-cause treatment discontinuation will be defined as, in patients who are randomised, the difference in days between treatment commencement (i.e. prescription) and the medication discontinuation date.
-Discontinuation data will be gathered when a participant indicates on True Colours that they have 'Stopped taking' the treatment.
-The participant will be asked each week: "Which medication are you currently taking?': Quetiapine; Lithium; or Not taken either at all in the past week.
-If a patient reports they have not taken the trial medication for 2 consecutive weeks (after previously taking the medication), the patient will be contacted to see if they have discontinued the medication.
+Discontinuation data will be gathered when a participant indicates on True Colours that they have 'Stopped taking' the treatment and at follow up visits.
+The participant will be asked each week via True Colours: "Which medication are you currently taking?': Quetiapine; Lithium; or Not taken either at all in the past week.
+If a patient reports they have not taken the trial medication for 2 consecutive weeks (after previously taking the medication), once the research team are aware of this, the patient will be contacted to see if they have discontinued the medication.
 If the patient reports discontinuing treatment, the date and their reason for discontinuing the treatment will be determined.
-This will be recorded in the eCRF with the following options: due to side effects; clinical worsening; poor adherence; remission/response; death; inadequate clinical response; patient forgot

-(consistently for 2 or more weeks); patient dissatisfaction with medication; other medical reasons; or other.
+This will be recorded in the eCRF with the following options: due to side effects; clinical worsening; poor adherence; remission/response; death; inadequate clinical response; patient forgot (consistently for 2 or more weeks); patient dissatisfaction with medication; other medical reasons; or other.
 We will also determine whether discontinuation was conducted in discussion with the clinician or done unilaterally by the patient.
 Also, whether the medication dose was tapered at discontinuation.
 Where possible we will also supplement this self-report data with information from the patient's medical records and via discussion with the prescribing clinician.